hazyuun/life-asm/README.md

 because only God knows what those opcodes do in a modern machine, it may be harmful !
 I am not responsible for your acts !

 # Issues
-* Sometimes a visual glitch appear in the middle of the screen
 * Edge cells are not updated (intentionnally, I might fix it later)